The Death And Life Of Iran's Lake Urmia

 This past spring, massive flooding in Iran helped the lake regain water level as well.
 Mann's photos were taken before that flooding.

-"The floods certainly helped and increased the water levels," says Amir AghaKouchak, a professor of civil and environmental engineering at the University of California, Irvine, who has studied the lake.
+"The floods certainly helped and increased the water levels," says Amir AghaKouchak, a professor of civil and environmental engineering at the University of California, Irvine who has studied the lake.
 "However, one or a series of floods won't have a long-term impact.
 The main issue in the basin is that the water demand is much higher than the renewable water in the basin. ...
 If the water demand in the basin is not managed, after a while the lake will continue to dry out."

 Maximilian Mann